25 Agile metrics and measurements - Measure one damn thing!

 Albert Einstein

-What is "KPIs" in agile - Velocity, Burndown charts, number of failed deployments?
-Are these metrics key for agile success?
-I doubt that.
+What is “KPIs” in Agile - Velocity, burndown charts, number of failed deployments?
+Are these agile metrics critical to agile success?
+I doubt it.

 But abandon all metrics?
 That would also be a mistake.